EPFL-SwEnt-2024-LaStartUp/prd/template/2-history.md

 # History

-The v1 Proof of Concept (PoC) build during the semester is a mobile application designed to enhance the experience of exploring a city on foot by providing enjoyable walking itineraries around interesting spots.
+The v1 Proof of Concept (PoC) built during the semester is a mobile application designed to enhance the experience of exploring a city on foot by providing enjoyable walking itineraries around interesting spots.
 Users can record and share their own walking paths, discover and follow paths created by others, connect with their friends and stay updated with trending routes.
 They can